BOJ may scale back emergency funding as pandemic strains ease

 Another funding scheme targeting smaller firms may be scaled back, too, though a portion of it could be extended beyond March to keep supporting cash-strapped retailers, the sources said.

-Markets are focusing on Kuroda's comments on the inflation outlook, and how the Federal Reserve's signal of three rate hikes next year could affect the BOJ's policy path.

-Contrary to alarming high inflation seen in some economies, Japan's core consumer prices rose just 0.1% in October from a year earlier as firms remain cautious about hiking prices amid stubbornly weak household spending.
+While inflation has grabbed the headlines in some economies, with policymakers alarmed at the speed and scale of price spikes, Japan's core consumer prices rose just 0.1% in October from a year earlier as firms remain cautious about hiking prices amid stubbornly weak household spending.

 Kuroda told parliament on Wednesday consumer inflation may approach 2% on rising raw material costs, though he stressed the BOJ's resolve to keep policy ultra-loose to ensure any pick-up in price growth is accompanied by higher wages.